one huge mistake startup founders make

-Being able to adapt to customer needs is vital for Agile startups, since the journey to the Minimal Viable Product (MVP) stage will require you to repeatedly make changes to your product vision in response to customer feedback.
-If your software is written badly from the beginning, your developer will be spending most of their time fixing bugs instead of adding the new features that your customers are asking for.
+Being able to adapt to customer needs is vital for your business, but if your software is written badly from the beginning, your team will be spending most of their time fixing bugs instead of adding the new features that your customers are asking for.

-Low quality software leads to dissatisfied customers and gives your startup a bad reputation.
+Low quality software leads to dissatisfied customers and gives your business a bad reputation.

-Imagine spending all of your time and energy convincing new users to try your app, only to have them hate using it because of constant bugs, slow and sluggish behavior, and intermittent crashes.
-What chance will your startup have of surviving if your brand becomes synonymous with a horrible customer experience?
+Imagine spending all of your time and energy convincing new users to try your product, only to have them hate using it because of constant bugs, slow and sluggish behavior, and intermittent crashes.
+What chance will your company have of surviving if your brand becomes synonymous with a horrible customer experience?

-Slow apps are harder to market and rank in search engines.
+Slow products are harder to market and rank in search engines.

 Did you know Google takes the speed of your web app into account when ranking it in search results?
-If your app isn’t built to be fast, kiss any chance of being a top search result goodbye.
-And how will anybody use your app if they can’t find it?
+If your product isn’t built to be fast, kiss any chance of being a top search result goodbye.
+And how will anybody use your product if they can’t find it?

 Clearly, spending a little extra time building quality software will not only save you money, but also preserve your reputation and increase the chances of your product succeeding.